Send money to or from overseas.

 International payments via telegraphic transfers can be made through online banking or at a branch.

 No online banking & unable to visit a branch?

-If you're currently overseas or unable to visit a Westpac branch, you can make a request in writing to arrange an international payment.
+If you're currently overseas or unable to receive the Online Guardian verification code by text or unable to visit a Westpac branch, you can make a request in writing to arrange an international payment.
 Please download and complete the Outbound Telegraphic Transfer Request form and send it to Consumer_Network_Support@westpac.co.nz.

 Sending money from overseas.

 How to send money from overseas to a Westpac New Zealand account:

 Please instruct the initiating bank to send the money directly to:

 The SWIFT code for Westpac New Zealand is WPACNZ2W

 The account name and full account number of the account to receive the money must be included for processing.